Loyalty programs and cards for spas

 A loyalty card is a great way to show customers you appreciate them.
-This gives them a chance to earn discounts, free items or services in exchange for their support of your business.
+This gives them a chance to earn discounts and free items or services in exchange for their business support.

 - *54% of respondents report they would consider spending more with a business in exchange for loyalty rewards

 - *46% of shoppers report they have already increased their amount of business with a company because of the loyalty rewards it offered

 - * 80% of your future profits will come from just 20% of your existing customers

 - *Attracting those new customers; who will only make up 35% of your business, could cost up to 16 times what it costs to retain your current customers